Hong Kong Dragon Garden

 The Hong Kong Dragon Garden is an 8 ha private heritage garden located at No. 32-42 Castle Peak Road, Tsing Lung Tau, in the backdrop of Sham Tseng in the west of the Tsuen Wan District in the New Territories of Hong Kong, founded by Lee Iu-cheung.

 It is the biggest existing private park in Hong Kong.
 This modern-day Chinese garden features architectural design from the Song, Ming and Qing dynasties and is intricately tinted with touches of Buddhist, Taoist and Confucian elements.
 There are over 100 plant species in the garden, and it is home to more than 30 of likely the largest Buddhist pines in the city.
 It is also open to the public for guided tours.

 History

 In 1949, Lee Iu Cheung purchased a barren hill in the New Territories from the Hong Kong Government.
-He spent the next 20 years planning, designing and landscaping the garden.
+Lee spent the next 20 years planning, designing and landscaping the garden.